paragonie/paseto/docs/RFC/paseto.md

 string.
 The most significant bit MUST be set to 0 for interoperability with programming languages that do not have unsigned integer support.

 The first 8 bytes of the output will be the number of pieces.
-Typically this is a small number (3 to 5).
-This is calculated by `LE64()` of the size of the array.
+Typically, this is a small number (3 to 5).
+This is calculated by applying `LE64()` to the size of the array.

 Next, for each piece provided, the length of the piece is encoded via `LE64()` and prefixed to each piece before concatenation.